mjbalcueva/loBook/README.md

 <!-- About SECTION -->
 <h2>About</h2>
 <p>
-  Booklet is a library software that allows you to view books as PDFs on your device.
-You can create an account and save multiple books for later reading, browsing, or sharing.
-Booklet lets you access a wide range of books from different genres, authors, and publishers.
-You can also search for books by keywords, titles, or categories.
-Booklet is the ultimate software for book lovers who want to enjoy reading anytime, anywhere.
+  loBook is a library software that allows you to view books as PDFs on your device.
+You can create an account and save multiple books for later reading, browsing, or sharing. loBook lets you access a wide range of books from different genres, authors, and publishers.
+You can also search for books by keywords, titles, or categories. loBook is the ultimate software for book lovers who want to enjoy reading anytime, anywhere.
 </p>